Patrolman Anthony “Tony” Schaefer

 Based on Patrolman Schaefer’s reputation as a “good officer and a man of temperate habits,” the Mayor reinstated him in about January 1881 and he continued as such until his death.

-Days later, on a cold morning during one of the coldest Aprils ever in Cincinnati, about 4 a.m. on April 3, 1881, Patrolmen Schaefer and newly appointed Jacob Hohnecker, of the Bremen (now Republic) Street Station, were patrolling the area of Sycamore and Abigail Streets.
-Patrolman Schaefer went inside the Gambrinus Brewery to get warm.
+On one of the coldest Aprils ever in Cincinnati, April 3, 1881, about 4 a.m., Patrolmen Schaefer and newly appointed Patrolman Jacob Hohnecker, of the Bremen (now Republic) Street Station, were patrolling the area of Sycamore and Abigail (now 12th) Streets.
+Patrolman Schaefer went inside the Gambrinus Brewery (immediately behind where the Greater Cincinnati Police Museum is now located) to get warm.
 The younger Hohnecker stayed outside.
 When he became uneasy about the amount of time Patrolman Schaefer was inside, he entered and found his partner had fallen off an elevated walkway at a location where the safety bar had broken.

-This narrative was revised April 3, 2014 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, with burial information from Cincinnati Homicide Detective Edward W. Zieverink III, Greater Cincinnati Police Museum Historian.
-All rights are reserved to them and the Greater Cincinnati Police Historical Society.
+© This narrative was further researched and revised August 25, 2021 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, with much research product provided by Cincinnati Police Sergeant David R. Turner (Retired), Greater Cincinnati Police Historical Society Researcher, and burial information provided by Cincinnati Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Museum Curator.
+All rights are reserved to them and the Greater Cincinnati Police Museum.